ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/lines-execution.md

 ## Serial

-Depending on the product, you might be asked for its serial number, with or without suggested value to use and with AVAILABILITY section again:
+Depending on the product, you might be asked for its serial number, with or without a suggested value, and with the **Availability** section again:

 ![Serial](pictures/order-serial.png)